French occupation zone in Germany: French zone

 The Saar Protectorate had an additional 0.8 million people.
 The French Education Directorate in Germany was created to educate the children of military and civilian families.

+On 18 May 1947 the first Landtag elections were held in the French zone.
+In Rhineland-Palatinate, Peter Altmeier (CDU) formed an all-parties government with CDU, SPD, FDP and KPD.
+In Baden, CDU won a majority; Leo Wohleb (CDU) at first formed a grand coalition with SPD, but in 1948 he decided to govern alone without a coalition and in Württemberg-Hohenzollern, Lorenz Bock (CDU) formed a "Germany coalition" with CDU, SPD and FDP.

 Zone commanders

 After representing the French during the signing of the German Instrument of Surrender, which officially ended the conflict in the European theater, Jean de Lattre de Tassigny briefly served as commander-in-chief of the French Forces in Germany before the role was assumed by Marie-Pierre Kœnig.
 André François-Poncet, ambassador to Germany during the 1930s, was named French high commissioner to West Germany after the war.
 François-Poncet's position was later elevated to ambassador, and he served in that capacity until 1955.
 Claude Hettier de Boislambert, Guillaume Widmer and Pierre Pène were governors of the Rhineland-Palatinate, Württemberg-Hohenzollern and Baden, respectively.